AH-64D-Apache-Official-Project/AH-64D/pages/weapons/was.md

 {% include warning.html content="Even if a weapon is actioned, you **cannot fire it until the aircraft is armed**." %}

-To arm/safe the aircraft, use the {% include keybind.html name="arm-safe"%} key.
+{% include important.html content="To arm/safe the aircraft, you click the arm/safe button on the **armament panel**." %}